 Gas Cover Durham Camden1

-Gas Utility Cover Durham Argyle Street Camden 2016 (I Willis) The Durham cover is for the Camden gas supply which was installed in 1912 by the Camden Gas Company.The gasworks was built in Mitchell Street and made gas from coal.
-There were a number of gas street lights in Argyle Street which were turned on in early 1912.
+Gas Utility Cover Durham Argyle Street Camden 2016 (I Willis) The Durham cover is for the Camden gas supply, which was installed in 1912 by the Camden Gas Company.
+The gasworks was built in Mitchell Street and made gas from coal.
+There were a number of gas street lights on Argyle Street, which were turned on in early 1912.
 The Camden News reported in January 1912 that many private homes and businesses had been connected to the gas supply network and were fitted for gas lighting.

 The Department of Education purchased land next to the gasworks for a school in 1934.
 Enrolments at the Camden Central School had grown beyond its site capacity in the early 1950s.
-The state government built a new high school and it opened in 1956 at 2 John Street, adjacent to the still then operating gasworks.
+The state government built a new high school, and it opened in 1956 at 2 John Street, adjacent to the still-then-operating gasworks.

 Finding the making of a disaster

-In 1970 the state government built a library and science laboratory block on former gasworks land it purchased from Camden Municipal Council.
+In 1970, the state government built a library and science laboratory block on former gasworks land it purchased from Camden Municipal Council.

-When the Department of Education started preliminary investigations in 1995 for new building works at the school workers uncovered pits and pipes from the old gasworks.
+When the Department of Education started preliminary investigations in 1995 for new building works at the school, workers uncovered pits and pipes from the old gasworks.

 Camden High School 2004 CIPP

-These concerns about the John Street site contamination led to the action by state government to look for a new location for the school.
+These concerns about the John Street site contamination led to the action by the state government to look for a new location for the school.

-Other factors that contributed to the state government’s decision to move Camden High School were the predicted growth of the school population to twice 1996 enrolments and the school’s flood-prone site.
+Other factors that contributed to the state government’s decision to move Camden High School were the predicted growth of the school population to twice the 1996 enrolments and the school’s flood-prone site.

-Together these factors prompted the state government to build a new school away from the John Street site.
+Together, these factors prompted the state government to build a new school away from the John Street site.
 The new Camden High opened at Cawdor Road in 2001.

-The makings of a rebirth from the womb
+The makings of a rebirth

 The John Street site was sold in 2007 to a development firm, the AEH Group, which proposed decontaminating the soil and building apartments.